4. Test simulations

 \(t=-140\,\mathrm{ka}\ldots{}0\) for the run with almost fixed topography (…_fixtopo), basal sliding ramped up during the first 5 ka,

-64-km version of the spin-up and the constant-climate control run for ISMIP6 InitMIP (Greve and Galton-Fenzi, pers. comm.
-2017).
+64-km version of the spin-up and schematic future climate runs for ISMIP6 InitMIP

 Austfonna, SIA, resolution 2 km, \(t=0\ldots{}10\,\mathrm{ka}\).